 Traditionally, a gap year is conceived as a “break” between high school and college.
-Tufts 1+4 is a bridge year, spanning and connecting the high school experience with the academic and career goals of college.
+Tufts 1+4 is a bridge-year, spanning and connecting the high school experience with the academic and career goals of college.
 It also builds upon the developmental growth in that time frame: supporting personal reflection, exploring potential as an active citizen in society, and building connections between theory and practice.
 While gap years predominantly focus on travel and may also include some volunteer service, the Tufts 1+4 Bridge-Year Service Learning Program is a full-time service experience, with national and international placements that will both challenge fellows and provide them with support that allows for optimum growth and impact.
-Finally, Tufts 1+4 Fellows have the unique opportunity to spend their bridge year connected to a cohort of peers with whom they will also share their undergraduate career.
+Finally, Tufts 1+4 Fellows have the unique opportunity to spend their bridge-year connected to a cohort of peers with whom they will also share their undergraduate career.

 Do all programs/service sites follow the same structure?

 Each program is unique, reflecting the distinctive character and specific community needs of that location.
 Please read each site and placement description carefully to understand the structure of each opportunity, including the service calendar which varies between programs.
-All of the programs are part of Tufts 1+4 and share features including pre-departure orientation, ongoing support from the Tufts 1+4 staff, enrollment in a Tufts University course, and a post-service retreat.
+All of the programs are part of Tufts 1+4 and share features including pre-departure orientation, ongoing support from the Tufts 1+4 staff, enrollment in a Tufts University English course, and a post-service retreat.

 What are homestays like?

 Most homestays are in modest dwellings in rural, semi-rural, or urban areas.
-They provide a safe, clean, and supportive living environment while allowing the Bridge-Year Fellow to have an immersive cultural experience with a host family.
+They provide a safe, clean, and supportive living environment while allowing the fellow to have an immersive cultural experience with a host family.
 Homestay families and locations are carefully selected and vetted by placement organizations, and host families receive training and support throughout the year.

 Are there holiday breaks during the program?